Learnspree/Serverless-Language-Performance-Framework/README.md

 Build and deploy the individual target test functions.
 These are contained in the folder "/aws-test/".
 For example, the AWS test for node810 is located in "/aws-test/aws-service-node810".
 There is a central serverless yml file and associated build/remove shell scripts that are used to define and deploy all the aws empty test functions.

 ### Build and Deploy all AWS Test Functions
+Note, as with all build/remove scripts, there is also a "-prod" version to deploy the prod-stage tables/functions/api.

 ```bash
 cd /aws-test
 ./spf-build-aws-test.sh